How to Find a Clinical Supervisor in Georgia: Eric Groh LPC CPCS ACS

 Ironically, the greatest hazards for therapists are connected with our urge to help others.
 Insufficient self-care, excessive empathy leading to boundary crossings.
 When the lines between help and rescue become blurred.
 Of all of the perceived hazards of doing this work, these are the greatest of them.
 It can blind-side even experienced therapists.
 When a therapist whose top priority is maintaining public trust connects with a supervisor who understands these hazards, you have a winning combination for creating a good therapist.

 There are also external factors that impede the process of becoming a good therapist.
 Many new therapists are working in public settings.
 Working for mental health companies that are contracted by state entities.
 Or working for large healthcare companies.
 All are operating on tight budgets (I have worked in all of these settings prior to private practice).
+You may need help finding a job as a counselor.

 This can result in: